 Once you matriculate, we will ask you to wait until your second semester at the College to request a change of major.
 All changes require approval of the department Chair.
 Information regarding the major change process and qualifications required for specific programs is available from the Academic Advising Center.

 DEADLINE: JANUARY 3 - Extended to January 7, 2014

 Tuition bills begin to post in December (or shortly after you deposit) and are due by January 3.

 Submit Health Forms

 Full-time students should carefully read the Pre-Entrance Health Requirements Policy.
-In order to begin classes and/or take residency, students must download and complete the Entrance Health Form and provide documentation of compliance with all health requirements by January 4.
+In order to begin classes and/or take residency, students must download and complete the Entrance Health Form and provide documentation of compliance with all health requirements.
 We encourage you to start this process as soon as possible.

 Orientation and Moving to Boston

 Student Life will send you information in early January regarding your housing and move-in day assignment.